bkoconnell/coalescer/README.md

             b) format invalid data & coalesced data accordingly.

-            c) output solution (solution_output.csv) must be identical to the 'sample_output.csv' in the data directory.
+            c) the output solution (`solution_output.csv`) must be identical to the `sample_output.csv` which can be found in the `test_files` directory.

 __NOTE:__ A format spec was not provided to me.
 Instead, I was given the input CSV file and a sample output CSV file to validate that my program correctly formats the data per the sample; hence requirement (4)c.

 Unit tests were added as a bonus, which are run in the build script prior to creating the App docker image.

-When you run the `build.sh` script it will build the Test image and execute the unit tests inside the container, then it will build the App image, run the App container with a mounted data volume, start the Coalescer app, process the input data, and finally write/overwrite the `solution_output.csv` file.
-Check the diff between `solution_output.csv` and `sample_output.csv` (there should be no diff...).
+When you run the `build.sh` script it will build the Test image and execute the unit tests inside the container.
+Then it will:
+- build the App image
+- run the App container with a mounted data volume (*coalescer/output* directory for persistent data from container's *app/data* directory)
+- start the Coalescer app
+- process the input data
+- write/overwrite the `solution_output.csv` file.

+Check the diff between `output/solution_output.csv` and `test_files/sample_output.csv` (there should be no diff...).

 Feel free to manually run `main.py` _(remember to pass the required args! ...see the Dockerfile's `CMD`)_ if you want to debug the code and review my parsing logic, data formatting & subnet coalescing logic, or any of the common functions which include customized exception handling, bit manipulation, binary math, IPv4/Mask/CIDR conversions, and so on...